 A Comprehensive Approach to Breast Cancer From a Team of Experts

 The Cedars-Sinai Saul and Joyce Brandman Breast Center is the largest of its kind in the western United States, providing a highly integrated, compassionate approach to the treatment of women with cancer and other abnormal conditions of the breast.
 Our plastic surgeons work alongside medical oncologists, radiation therapists, geneticists, psychologists and surgical oncologists to address every aspect of our patients’ needs.

 All manners of breast reconstruction are offered, including immediate reconstruction with mammary implants when nipple areolar sparing mastectomies are possible, tissue expansion when needed, use of a woman’s own fatty tissue in the form of a TRAM, DIEP or TUG flap or hybrid approaches using both latissimus dorsi muscle and skin from the back complemented with a mammary prosthesis.
 All of these procedures, along with secondary nipple areolar reconstruction and fat grafting, are fully integrated into our comprehensive care of women from the moment they begin care at the breast center.

 Breast Reconstruction Procedures

 July 1, 2014 - June 30, 2015

 |Unilateral Breast Implant||38||47|

 (TRAM) flap, free

-Similarly, those who suffer traumatic and oncologic diseases of the head and neck or extremities receive consultation and reconstructive treatment immediately upon arrival to the hospital, fully integrated with those physicians charged with primary treatment of the injuries suffered or cancer contracted.
+Similarly, those who suffer traumatic and oncologic diseases of the head, or extremities receive consultation and reconstructive treatment immediately upon arrival at the hospital, fully integrated with those physicians charged with primary treatment of the injuries suffered or cancer contracted.
 All programs are designed to restore function, well being and harmony as soon as possible in order that our patients may recover to the best possible quality of life in the shortest time.